amnsbr/cubnm/README.rst

 cuBNM toolbox simulates neuronal activity of network nodes (neural mass models) which are connected through the structural connectome using GPUs/CPUs.
-Currently three models (`rWW`, `rWWEx` and `Kuramoto`) are implemented, but the modular design of the code makes it possible to include additional models in future.
+Currently three models (`rWW`, `rWWEx` and `Kuramoto`) are implemented, but the modular design of the code makes it possible to include additional models.
 The simulated activity of model neurons is fed into the Balloon-Windkessel model to calculate simulated BOLD signal.
 Functional connectivity (FC) and functional connectivity dynamics (FCD) from the simulated BOLD signal are calculated efficiently on GPUs/CPUs and compared to FC and FCD matrices